AlynxZhou/hikaru/tutorials/theme.md

 Theme authors can ignore this file totally, Hikaru will continue work without complaining.

-Currently we cannot watch `site-config.yaml` and `theme-config.yaml`, if user modifies them, they should restart Hikaru.
+Currently we cannot watch `site-config.yaml` and `theme-config.yaml`, if user modifies them, they should restart Hikaru. `file-dependencies.yaml` is also not able to watch.